Click on above brochure for further details.

 - educational leadership and its impact on school improvement

 - using inquiry and data-informed strategies as an improvement process.

 - Leading improvement, innovation and change

 - Leading the management of the school

 - Engaging and working with the community

-The program is open to aspirants across all business units in the DoE, not only those currently working in schools.
+The program is open to aspiring principals who are currently working, in a leadership position in the DoE.
+It is expected that interested participants will be considering applying for the principalship within the next two years.
 Enrolment in this program is via an Expression of Interest (EOI) selection process.
 Please use the forms below for all application material.

 Pre-requisites for application:

 - full teacher registration with the Teachers Registration Board of Tasmania

 - leadership experience within a school context (Acting principals are eligible to apply).